-The first step in saving money is to know what you will use the money for, because this will help determine the appropriate savings vehicle.
+The first step in saving money is to know what you will use the money for because this will help determine the appropriate savings vehicle.
 For example, if you are saving money for your child’s education, then a Registered Education Savings Plan (RESP) will likely be the best tool.
 If you’re saving for a holiday, you would never use an RESP.
 Instead, a Tax-Free Savings Account (TFSA) would be much more appropriate.
-Saving for retirement is probably the most complicated, because you could use a Registered Retirement Savings Plan (RRSP), a TFSA or several other options.
+Saving for retirement is probably the most complicated because you could use a Registered Retirement Savings Plan (RRSP), a TFSA or several other options.

-The key point for now is that saving money for your future is best done when you have a clear idea of your goals.
+The key point, for now, is that saving money for your future is best done when you have a clear idea of your goals.

 Which type of account?

 Before we go further, it’s important to understand the difference between an account and an investment.
 This idea is often misunderstood by people who are starting their savings journey.
-One way to understand the difference is to think of an account as a bucket, and an investment as something you carry inside the bucket.
+One way to understand the difference is to think of an account as a bucket, and investment as something you carry inside the bucket.

 The various account “buckets” in Canada include the ones we just mentioned—Registered Retirement Savings Plans (RRSPs), Tax-Free Savings Accounts (TFSA), Registered Education Savings Plan (RESPs)—as well as Registered Retirement Income Funds (RRIF), Locked-in Retirement Accounts (LIRA), and plain old non-registered (taxable) accounts.
 Each of these has different rules regarding the amount you can contribute, when you can withdraw the money, and how the growth and income are taxed.